SamueleD78/ff/src/Libs/PWA/WebSocket/ControlClient/README.md

 explicitly call the <code>auth</code> method.
 The ControlIF protocol requires that the first command we send is the <code>auth</code> one, otherwise we'll get disconnected.

 The <code>auth</code> method require an array of credentials.
-The kind of credentials passed the the function depends on the Authenticator used on the Server.
+The kind of credentials passed to the function depends on the Authenticator used on the Server.
 Let's assume we used the default <code>Authenticator_simple</code> object, with the default credential provided
 ```php